carlsoncoder/aspnetcore-k8s/README.md

 kubectl logs POD_NAME_FROM_ABOVE
 ```
 - Deploy an ingress example by running the deployment/ingress-examples/deploy-ingress-example.sh script
-   - This will prompt you for an ingress example to deploy, and then deploy the Service, Deployment, and Ingress objects into Kubernetes
+   - This will prompt you for an ingress example to deploy
+   - It will deploy one or more DNS CNAME records, based on the example chosen
+   - It will also deploy the kubernes Secret, Service, Deployment, and Ingress objects, based on the example chosen

 # Deleting all resources when you're done
-- Delete the main resource group ($CLUSTER_RESOURCE_GROUP_NAME), the auto-generated resource group (Starting with "MC_"), and any DNS CNAME records you created (one is always created for the "main" deployment, but you may have multiple created if you do the "single tenant" ingress examples)
+- Delete the main resource group ($CLUSTER_RESOURCE_GROUP_NAME), the auto-generated resource group (Starting with "MC_"), and any DNS CNAME records that were created as part of your ingress example chosen

 # Other stuff to review for future improvements:
+- "use-private-ip"
-- Look into the "use-private-ip" annotation (for the private listenter example) - https://github.com/Azure/application-gateway-kubernetes-ingress/blob/master/docs/annotations.md#use-private-ip
+   - Look into the "use-private-ip" annotation (for the private listenter example) [here](https://github.com/Azure/application-gateway-kubernetes-ingress/blob/master/docs/annotations.md#use-private-ip)
-- Certificate Updates - how is it handled when certificates need to be rotated (frontend, backend CA, backend, AppGW updates via az CLI, kubernetes secret updates, etc.)
+- Certificate Updates - how is it handled when certificates need to be rotated (AppGW (ssl-cert and root-cert), and Kubernetes (backend.pfx))